timdeschryver/ngrx-tslint-rules/README.md

 ### Using the Angular CLI

-If your project is using the Angular CLI then you can install `ngrx-tslint-rules` to your project with the following ng add command
+Use the ng-add command from the Angular CLI to be guided with the installation.
+We'll ask you for which rules you want to enable.

 ```bash
 ng add ngrx-tslint-rules